HVAC Training Schools in Oregon – Degrees & Certification

 Online HVACR Technician Career DiplomaVisit Site

-Occupational Demand for HVAC Technicians in Oregon
+Demand for HVAC Workers in Oregon

 Some HVAC workers in Oregon work typical business hours, while others may be called upon to service equipment on evenings, weekends, or holidays, especially during seasonal temperature extremes.
-The BLS (2020) found that roughly 7 percent of HVAC mechanics and installers were self-employed, and 66 percent were working in the plumbing, heating, and air conditioning contractors industry.
+The BLS (2023) found that roughly 8 percent of HVAC mechanics and installers were self-employed, and 67 percent were working in the plumbing, heating, and air conditioning contractors industry.

 HVAC professionals suffer a higher-than-average rate of injury and illness compared to other US occupations.
-This is due to the physical nature of the work and equipment used as HVAC workers may lift heavy objects, deal with electrical wiring, or handle refrigerants, dangerous chemicals which can cause burns or frostbite.
+This is due to the physical nature of the work and equipment used.
+HVAC workers may lift heavy objects, deal with electrical wiring, or handle refrigerants, dangerous chemicals that can cause burns or frostbite.
 Also, since most systems have components outside or located in cramped, uncomfortable spaces, HVAC professionals may find themselves with muscle strains or aches.
 While there’s always a risk for these and other maladies, HVAC mechanics and installers can generally keep these problems to a minimum with proper training and safety equipment.

 As mentioned in the introduction, HVAC professionals in Oregon and across the country enjoy relatively high salaries, particularly in a job generally requiring only one to two years of postsecondary training.